ajay9634/Ajay-prefix/README.md

 - Restart the Bionic container.
 - Check Ajay Prefix status.
 You can now install the Ajay Prefix Start Menu.

+> Note: The official Winlator Bionic version has not been released yet.
+Please wait for the release from CoffinColors.
+Be aware that any existing forks of Winlator Bionic coffincolors  may contain bugs.
+I will not provide support or fix issues related to these unofficial forks.

 ## ⚠️ Move Game Save Data to Ajay Prefix

 If you were playing games before installing Ajay Prefix, you need to manually move your game save data from: